hms-dbmi/GIC-ontology/README.md

 3.ACT_HPDS_03_Demographics_Data_Load.sql

-Loads Demographics fact data in HPDS ACT format. start_date ( newly added data attribute ) is extracted as system date for all the demographics data, for vital_status as date of death.
+Loads Demographics fact data in HPDS ACT format. start_date ( newly added data attribute ) is extracted as system date for all the demographics data, except for vital_status as date of death.

 4.ACT_HPDS_04_Visit_Data_Load.sql